D4gkan/Steam-Account-Manager-App/README.md

 6. Choose **Open selected websites**.
 The manager creates or reuses the requested tabs for each selected account.
 7. Close the dashboard when you are finished.
 Account browsers can continue running, and their sessions remain available the next time you open the manager.

-Multi-account launches are processed up to two accounts at a time, and the manager will not let you submit overlapping launch requests for the same account.

 ### Android workflow

 Android stores local account information and a separate GeckoView browser profile for each account and website pair.
 Give each profile a clear name, open the websites you need, and complete their sign-ins inside the correct account session.
 Steam sign-in and marketplace sign-ins remain separate, and desktop browser sessions cannot be migrated automatically to Android.